codeclimate/codeclimate-rubocop/config/contents/style/self_assignment.md

-This cop enforces the use the shorthand for self-assignment.
+Enforces the use the shorthand for self-assignment.

 ### Example: